Requesting Co-signature

 A default cosigner for a user can also be set in their user profile under Admin > Manage > Users.

-When co-signature is requested, the note appears signed with a "Pending Co-Signature" label.
+When a co-signature is requested, the note appears signed with a "Pending Co-Signature" label.
 The co-signature request appears in the designated cosigner's task list OR in the task list of every authorized cosigner if "Request Co-Signature From: Any Authorized Provider" is selected.

 Cosigning a Note